Hoyland Street upgrade (Kluver Street to Bracken Ridge Road) - Bracken Ridge

 Once complete, the upgrade will improve safety for road users as well as improving the road network efficiency.
 The upgrade will also complement the Gympie Arterial Road and Strathpine Road interchange upgrade that is being delivered by the Queensland and Australian governments.
-Construction of this project is proposed to commence in 2021.
+Construction of this project commenced early 2021.

 - increasing Hoyland Street, between Kluver Street and Bracken Ridge Road, from the current two-lane configuration to four lanes (two lanes in each direction)